Blowing Rock looks to future with 'sustainable tourism'

 Commissioners voted to send the proposal to the Planning Board for their thoughts and a recommendation.

-• Approved an outlay of $208,650 for replacement of the bulk chemical tanks at the Water Treatment Plant.

-• Voted to hold the Council’s mid-year retreat from January 25th through Jan.
-27, at the Blowing Rock Art & History Museum.

-• Approved unanimously a mid-year Cost of Living Adjustment to implement a 2.5 percent raise for all of the town’s 67 full-time employees, effective Jan.
+The council also unanimously approved a mid-year cost-of-living adjustment to implement a 2.5 percent raise for all of the town’s 67 full-time employees, effective Jan.
 1, and a one-time bonus/back pay stipend that is equivalent to the salary that an employee would have received from July 1 to Dec.
 31, equaling 1.25 percent of an employee’s annual amount.

 The cost to the town is approximately $99,370 for all 67 employees.
 Town Manager Shane Fox said that the increase would be covered by increases in Blowing Rock’s share of sales tax revenue already received, amounting to about $100,000.
 Because of the COVID-19 pandemic’s emergence during the budget planning process last spring, the town put a freeze on all salaries for the 2020-21 fiscal year beginning July 1.

-• Approved a budget amendment reflecting the COLA-related increases and Bulk Chemical tank replacement
+In other business, the council approved an outlay of $208,650 for replacement of the bulk chemical tanks at the Water Treatment Plant and voted to hold the council’s mid-year retreat from Jan.
+25 through Jan.
+27 at the Blowing Rock Art & History Museum.

-Council members went into closed session and coming out of closed session, the final decision by the Board of Commissioners was to give Fox the authority and discretion to negotiate a one-year lease for the Ice House.
+Following a closed session, the council voted to give Fox the authority and discretion to negotiate a one-year lease for the Ice House.

 (0) comments